SUCCESS STORY: How Kitchener-Waterloo Symphony Maximized Revenue on Digital Performances

 As a result of implementing the tiered pricing structure that we worked on with JCA, we brought in $20,000* more in ticket revenue than we would have had we charged a single price.
 Our most loyal patrons proved willing to pay for higher priced tickets.

 *For all 2020-21 digital performances, as of October 15, 2020.

 By offering multiple price points, we saw 44% of our total revenue come from the top two price points ($100, $65) and 72% of total revenue come from the top three price points ($100, $65, $40).

 Had we only offered the single price point of $15, we would have left more than $15,000 in revenue on the table!
 And, by offering the highest price point of $100, KWS was able to offer the more accessibly priced $15 ticket, which accounted for 25% of the audience.

 ANY FINAL THOUGHTS?

 When planning streamed events, it is of utmost importance to price tickets in a way that is beneficial to your organization, while also being perceived as fair and accessible.
 Experiences tend to be devalued when they go online (think of the music industry and Napster, Spotify, and Pandora), so it is a necessity to attach value to them from the beginning.

 Your patrons want to support you during these challenging times—let them!
 You’re putting just as much time, effort, and money (if not more) into producing online concerts, so don’t devalue them just because they’re online.

 Kitchener-Waterloo Symphony is one of the many JCA Arts Marketing clients that are launching dynamic new seasons in the face of COVID-19.
-We’re happy to share our clients' journeys, and provide advice for your 2020-21 and 2021-22 seasons.
-Contact us directly or learn more about our consulting offerings at our Relaunch Center.
+We’re happy to share our clients’ journeys, and provide advice for your 2020-21 and 2021-22 seasons.
+Contact us directly or learn more about our consulting offerings for COVID Recovery.